votca/votca/share/doc/input_files.rst

 Each mapping file contains a *topology* of the coarse-grained molecule and a list of *maps*.
 Topology specifies coarse-grained beads and bonded interactions between them.
-Each coarse-grained bead has a name, type, a list of atoms which belong it, and a link to a map.
+Each coarse-grained bead has a name, type, a list of atoms which belong to it, and a link to a map.
 A map is a :math:`c_{Ii}` for an atom :math:`i` belonging to the bead :math:`I`.
 It is used to calculate the position of a coarse-grained bead from the positions of atoms which belong to it.
 Note that :math:`c_{Ii}` will be